BAM Road

 Is the BAM in Siberia difficult?

-BAM Road is, today, one of the world's most arduous adventure motorcycling routes.
-The road is mostly unpaved, with broken wood bridges and extreme weather conditions.
-The road has fallen into disrepair and many of the bridges have collapsed.
-It has been called the Ultimate Test of Man and Machine and has become a magnet for adventure motorcyclists and 4×4 drivers.
-The main hazards of the road are rickety, bogs, decaying bridges with huge holes, deep and fast moving rivers, gravel tracks, broken or collapsed bridges, dangerous river crossings, severe potholes, "unrelenting energy-sapping bogs" and train bridges you must ride over, with no idea when the next train is coming.
-Very few people have ridden this remote, poorly maintained dirt road, and it is one of the world's most arduous adventure motorcycling routes.
-This is one for the adventurers, though few have successfully completed the entire route.
+BAM Road is today one of the world's most arduous adventure driving routes.
+The road is mostly unpaved, with broken wooden bridges and extreme weather conditions.
+Fallen into disrepair, many bridges have collapsed, earning it the reputation of the Ultimate Test of Man and Machine.
+It has become a magnet for adventure motorcyclists and 4×4 drivers.
+Hazards include rickety structures, bogs, decaying bridges with huge holes, deep and fast-moving rivers, gravel tracks, broken or collapsed bridges, dangerous river crossings, severe potholes, "unrelenting energy-sapping bogs," and train bridges you must ride over, with no idea when the next train is coming.
+Riding this remote, poorly maintained dirt road is a challenge for adventurers, and only a few have successfully completed the entire route.

 When can you drive the BAM Road?

-Located in Siberia, one of the coldest places on Earth, the road is inaccessible for much of the year, due to sub freezing temperatures.
-It’s best ridden during the summer months, between June and August.
-Conditions can be unpredictable.
-Rain and storms can bubble up out of nowhere and are normally extreme.
-Rain can transform a dirt track into a near impassable bog in minutes.
+Located in Siberia, one of the coldest places on Earth, the road is inaccessible for much of the year due to sub-freezing temperatures.
+It's best ridden during the summer months, between June and August.
+Conditions can be unpredictable, with rain and storms that can transform a dirt track into a near impassable bog in minutes.

 What’s the Vitim River Bridge?

 The BAM road is lightly used, muddy, and crosses thousands of rivers and streams.
 The bridges are in disrepair, with some partially erect while others have completely disintegrated.
-One of the most challenging parts of the road is the famous Vitim River Bridge, a challenging bridge crossing the Vitim River, a major tributary of the Lena River.
-It’s an old railway bridge of 570 meters (1870 feet) long and only 50 feet above the water.
+One of the most challenging parts of the road is the infamous Vitim River Bridge, a 570-meter (1870 feet) long bridge crossing the Vitim River, a major tributary of the Lena River.

 Pic: https://1gr.cz/fotky/lidovky/17/051/lnorg/APE6b0a9a_IMG_1961_4.jpg